Have questions or concerns related to Western’s COVID-19 precautions and preventive measures? Contact Western's COVID-19 Monitoring Team:

-Screening practices at designated building entrances will be implemented for all students and employees prior to entering any Western facility.
+Screening practices at designated building entrances are required for all students, employees, and guests prior to entering any Western facility.
 These processes may change, depending upon the phase of our return to campus, new guidelines, and available technology.

 For the current process, see the Screening Procedures.